 As a matter of fact, diabetes is the leading cause of blindness, kidney failure, impotence and limb amputations.
 And every 30 seconds, someone with diabetes has a diabetes-related amputation.

-The two most common red flag diabetes symptoms are:
+The two most common red flag type 2 diabetes symptoms are:

 - Unquenchable thirst.
 This is due to excess glucose circulating throughout the body and drawing water from tissues, which creates a feeling of dehydration.